Aircoookie/Espalexa/readme.md

 It comes in an easy to use Arduino library or as a standalone example sketch.
 Now compatible with both ESP8266 and ESP32!

-Update: It seems like this does not work with ESP8266 Arduino Core version 2.4.0. for some reason.
-Please use v2.3.0 for now.
-I am already working on making Espalexa compatible with 2.4.0.

 #### What does this do similar projects like Fauxmo don't already?

 It allows you to set a ranged value (e.g. Brightness) additionally to standard on/off control.